 Others that just missed out…

-In case you’re interested, other destinations with multiple votes included Monaco, France, Ireland, Canada, The Maldives, Austria, The UAE, Hong Kong and Dubai.
+In case you’re interested, other destinations with multiple votes for this list of the most expensive countries to visit included Monaco, France, Ireland, Canada, The Maldives, Austria, The UAE, Hong Kong and Dubai.

 Oh… and not forgetting the land of…